15 Tips To Help You Fall Asleep Faster

-Focusing on your breath redirects the attention from distracting or overwhelming thoughts to the steadiness of your breath.
+Focusing on your breath directs your attention away from distracting or overwhelming thoughts.

 Meditation is a practice that has been used for thousands of years to soothe the mind, increase awareness of sensations, and allow distractions to pass through without interruption.
 Regular meditation can soothe an overactive mind, whether in the morning, the evening, or both.